movementlabsxyz/movement-hack-temp/src/ch01-01-the-language.md

 ## Conclusion

 Move is a significant advancement in blockchain technology, offering a secure and efficient way to manage digital assets.
-Its introduction of resources, combined with the Move Prover and efficient bytecode compilation, makes it a robust tool for developers.
+Its introduction of resources, combined with the Move Prover and efficient bytecode compilation makes it a robust tool for developers.

 Move's open-source nature and flexibility ensure it is well-equipped to support the future of digital finance with security and efficiency at its core.